Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

 What is `props.children` as used in the `Layout` component?

 Well, it is the JSX passed in-between the `<Layout></Layout>` tags in the different pages.

-This is pure React.
+That is pure React.
 Nothing special.

 <br />